USEPA/CMAQ/DOCS/Release_Notes/obsolete_mechanisms.md

 |saprc07tic_ae6invPOA_aq | non-volatile option available in saprc07tic_ae6i_aq|

-Users that want earlier mechanisms can, in many cases, extend the earlier mechanism for compatibility with CMAQv5.3 by using released mechanisms as a guide for modifying their mechanisms, and either recreating the ebi solver or running CMAQ with Rosenbrock.
+Users who want earlier mechanisms can, in many cases, extend the earlier mechanism for compatibility with CMAQv5.3 by using released mechanisms as a guide for modifying their mechanisms, and either recreating the ebi solver or running CMAQ with Rosenbrock.

 ## Files Affected
 None